 Why Google Reviews Matter

 First of all, you have to establish your company with Google by claiming your business listing and managing your business information.
 You can claim your business by clicking on Google My Business.
 The process is quite simple and requires that you verify your company name and mailing address.
 The best part is that the whole process is free!
 So what does it look like when you have claimed your business on Google?
 Let’s use PSM as an example.
-Someone knows me or Kristy and that our company is called Professional Services Marketing but they don’t know our website address.
+Someone knows me or Michelle and that our company is called PSM Marketing but they don’t know our website address.
 They will generally go to Google and search for our company by name.
 What they will find (among other links that lead to our company) is that we are prominently featured on the right side of the page.
 This is our Google business listing.
 It includes our address, link to our website, telephone number, hours, AND an option for people to review us:

 Ask your Fans to Review You on Google!

 We are currently on a campaign to increase our PSM Google reviews from 4 to over 20.
 So how do you get your clients to review you?
 You ask them!
 In summary, here is the email I sent to select PSM clients we are currently working with, asking them to review us:

 I have a small favor to ask you.
 Would you be willing to write a brief review on Google related to the work I am doing for you as your marketing coach, as well as the work PSM is doing as your outsourced marketing department?
 I would really appreciate it!